InvalidIdentifier/homelab/README.md

 # Homelab Documentation 🚀

+There is much going on in the moment so this README doesn't reflect reality atm.

 This GitHub account serves as documentation for everything in my homelab.

 The repositories in this account are mirrors to my selfhosted ones, so the code is always updated.